Getty Images/iStockphoto

 Data management and analytics vendors have responded en masse due to the need for proprietary data to train models.
 Most have developed AI tools, such as chatbots and agents, that enable users to interact with their platforms using natural language.
 Many others, however, have gone further and built environments for their customers to develop their own generative AI tools.

 They've added capabilities such as vector search and retrieval-augmented generation so that developers can train models with trusted data.
-And to provide the actual generative AI -- the second ingredient -- they've provided integrations with LLMs such as ChatGPT, Google Gemini and Meta's Llama so that customers can combine their data with the LLM of their choice.
+And to provide the actual generative AI -- the second ingredient -- they've added integrations with LLMs such as ChatGPT, Google Gemini and Meta's Llama so that customers can combine their data with the LLM of their choice.

 Snowflake's partnership with Anthropic addresses that second part of the generative AI development recipe, providing access to LLMs.

 Under the partnership, Anthropic's Claude 3.5 models are available in Cortex AI, where they can be used without developers having to move data out of Snowflake's secure environment and risk the data's accidental exposure.
+With Anthropic's models available in Cortex AI, it gives users more LLMs to choose from as they build their enterprise's generative AI tools, joining models from Google, Meta and Mistral, among others.

 The partnership, however, goes deeper than simply providing Snowflake customers with more choice as they develop generative AI models and applications.

-Snowflake will now use Anthropic's Claude as one of the models powering the semi-autonomous and autonomous generative AI agents it provides to customers.
+Snowflake will now use Anthropic's Claude as one of the models powering the semiautonomous and autonomous generative AI agents it provides to customers.
 The prebuilt agents, which can be customized with an enterprise's proprietary data, will be optimized for Claude from the outset.

 With the added security provided by the partnership and tighter alignment than an integration would represent, Snowflake's agreement with Anthropic is valuable, according to Farmer.